-Located just outside the original walls of Kilkenny City, The Black Abbey was a peaceful place and home to a group of Dominican friars when it was founded in the 1220s.
-The County Kilkenny property is believed to have taken its name from the black cappa that the friars wore over their white habits during the middle ages.
+Just outside where the original walls of Kilkenny City once stood, The Black Abbey was a peaceful place and home to a group of Dominican friars when it was founded in 1225.

 The Black Abbey played a major role in the civil and ecclesiastical life of the city until 1543, when King Henry VIII confiscated it and converted it into a courthouse.
 Though the years of occupation left the abbey in ruin, it was eventually restored and opened for public worship in the 19th century.